iJordan99/uni-mobile-app/README.md

 #### 6002CEM Mobile App Development

-This repo contains the project files for a mobile app written using the .net maui framework with MVVM as the architecture pattern
+This repo contains the project files for a mobile app written using the .net maui framework with MVVM as the architecture pattern.

+The app is a workout tracking app called 'Amazing Workout App'.
+Its core features can be found below as well as the tools used to develop the app.

 ####  App Features